Photo by The Climate Reality Project

 15-20 Points: L&D Trailblazer

 You are a leader in your field who has built a powerful culture of lifelong learning and continuous improvement.
-When employees talk about working for your company, professional development and opportunities for advancement are often some of the first things they mention.
+When employees talk about working for your company, upskilling and opportunities for advancement are often some of the first things they mention.
 You spend 5% or more of salaries on learning and development, and employee participation in optional programs is 40% or more.
 Your next step should be to work with a OneRange consultant to stay up on the latest trends and make sure your L&D program remains ahead of the pack.